Workshop on Empirical Methods for Law Professors

 Event Date: Monday, May 21 to Friday, May 25, 2012

 Location: George Mason University School of Law, Arlington, VA

-The Workshop on Empirical Methods for Law Professors is designed to teach law professors the conceptual and practical skills required to (1) understand and evaluate others' empirical studies, and (2) design and implement their own empirical studies.
+Program Description: The Workshop on Empirical Methods for Law Professors is designed to teach law professors the conceptual and practical skills required to (1) understand and evaluate others' empirical studies, and (2) design and implement their own empirical studies.
 Participants are not expected to have background in statistical knowledge or empirical skills prior to enrollment.
 Instructors have been selected in part to demonstrate the development of empirical studies in a wide-range of legal and institutional settings including: antitrust, business law, bankruptcy, class actions, contracts, criminal law and sentencing, federalism, finance, intellectual property, and securities regulation.
 Class sessions will provide participants opportunities to learn through faculty lectures, drawing upon data and examples for cutting edge empirical legal studies, and participating in experiments.
 There will be numerous opportunities for participants to discuss their own works-in-progress or project ideas with the instructors.

 © 2016 Law & Economics Center All Rights Reserved.